SofusHilfling-School/Test-Assignments/README.md

 - The man a unkillable, unwoundable, immortal, etc.
 - The man dodged the bullet
 - The bullet could not reach the man, i.e. the woman was too far away

+## Alien
+Toothbrush and and toothpaste are placed infront of you.

+1. Pickup toothbrush with one of your hands
+0. Pickup the toothpaste in your other hand
+0. Apply toothpaste to brush part of toothbrush
+0. Put toothpaste down again.
+0. Move brush side infront of mouth
+0. Open mouth
+0. Gently press brush against teeth
+0. Move the brush back and fought alongside the teeth
+0. You're done!

+## Throughts on TDD
+w